vishalchovatiya/Linux-System-Programming/Understanding ELF file Quickly.md

 > **Procedure Linkage Table(.plt)**

-- is Table of addresses resides in text segment used to store address of all functions needed at runtime (address not known at the time of linking)
+- is Table of addresses *resides in text segment* used to store address of all functions needed at runtime (address not known at the time of linking)
 - The PLT uses what is called lazy resolution.
-Means it resolves procedure address when it really needs *How PLT works* -
+Means it resolves procedure address once when it calls method
+- *How PLT works* -
   1. A function func is called and the compiler translates this to a call to func@plt.
   2. The program jumps to the PLT.
 The PLT points to the GOT.
-If the function hasnâ€™t been previously called, the GOT points back into the PLT to a resolver routine, otherwise it points to the function itself.
+If the function has not been previously called, the GOT points back into the PLT to a resolver routine, otherwise it points to the function itself.
-  3. If the function hasnâ€™t been previously called, PLT resolve routine & update the GOT entry with actual address of the function.
+  3. If the function has not been previously called, PLT resolve routine & update the GOT entry with actual address of the function.

 > **Global Offset Table(.got)**

-- is Table of addresses resides in data segment.
+- is Table of addresses *resides in data segment*.
 - If some instruction in text segment, wants to refer to a variable it must normally use an absolute memory address.
 - Instead of referring to the absolute memory address, it refers to the GOT, whose location is known.
 - By GOT we can relocate references needed by text segment